van001/lesscode-fp/README.md

 ```

 ### Stream ###
-While monads and applicatives allow for a sequential and concurrent data flow, there is another abstraction that would apply something one after another forever.
+While monads and applicatives allow for a sequential and concurrent data flow, another abstraction would apply something after another forever.
-Like picking water from one bucket, doing somethng with it and dumping to another, forever.
+Like, picking water from one bucket, doing something with it, and dumping to another, forever.
-I am not sure if there is a name for this in functional programming but I'd like to call it a Stream.
+I am not sure if there is a name for this in functional programming, but I'd like to call it a Stream.
-This is a classic callback pattern.

-Lesscode implements stream as **$3**. $ means it's still a composition but 3 denotes that it's airity is 3, i.e it accept 3 parameters (outstream, func, instream)
+Lesscode implements stream as **$3**. $ means it's still a composition, but 3 denotes that its arity is 3, i.e., it accepts 3 parameters (out-stream, function, instream)

 [Stream example](https://github.com/van001/lesscode-fp#Stream)